 Skip to main content

 Kit provides testing utilities that make it easy to write tests for your actions, services, and controllers with full database support using in-memory SQLite.
+Kit also offers Jest-like testing macros for better test organization and clearer failure output.

 Quick Start